guertinlab/Tn5bias/seqOutATACBias_setup/README.md

 A brief description of each option:
 <br />
-Processors: This option controls the number of processes when running seqOutBias and converting bigWigs to bedGraphs.
+Processors (-p): This option controls the number of processes when running seqOutBias and converting bigWigs to bedGraphs.
 Please ensure that your machine has the requisite RAM and processors for your selection.
 <br />
-Cleanup: Whether or not the .tbl, .bigWig, and .bedGraph files are deleted after their use in the next processing step.
+Cleanup (-c): Whether or not the .tbl, .bigWig, and .bedGraph files are deleted after their use in the next processing step.
 Anything other than 'TRUE' will cause these files to not be deleted.
 The default is set to TRUE.
 <br />
-Read Length: The length of reads in input data.
+Read Length (-r): The length of reads in input data.
 Necessary for computing mappability.
 Default is set to 60.
 <br />
 <br />
 <br />